vivaria/edisonrul.ing/docs/source/cards/a/archfiends-oath.md

 ### Card Rulings

-●The Ignition Effect activates & resolves on the field.
+*   The Ignition Effect activates & resolves on the field.
-●Paying 500 Life Points is a cost.
+*   Paying 500 Life Points is a cost.
 Declare 1 card name at activation.
-●You can activate Archfiend's Oath while Convulsion of Nature is active.
+*   You can activate Archfiend's Oath while Convulsion of Nature is active.
-●If you have multiple copies of Archfiend's Oath, you can use all of them.
+*   If you have multiple copies of Archfiend's Oath, you can use all of them.